Lyme Disease

 PATHOGENS

-• Borrelia burgdorferi sensu lato, agent of Lyme disease (LD) in North America.
+- Borrelia burgdorferi sensu lato, agent of Lyme disease (LD) in North America and Eurasia.

-• Other strains may cause LD in regions outside the U.S., e.g. B. garinii, B. afzelii in Europe.
+- Other genospecies may also cause LD in regions outside the U.S., e.g., B. garinii, B. afzelii and B. bavariensis in Europe.

-• These species may not trigger positive U.S. 2-tier Lyme serologic assays but are better detected by Lyme C6 or Vlse antibody testing.
+- These species may not trigger positive U.S. 2-tier Lyme serologic assays but are better detected by testing that includes Lyme C6 or Vlse antigen antibody testing as part of its testing.

 There's more to see -- the rest of this topic is available only to subscribers.